amchelle/amchelle.github.io/_posts/2023-01-10-sourdough-starter.md

 **How Long**

 I have heard that some people get theirs started in 6 days, but to be honest I can't believe it.
-Mine took a whopping 18 days!
+My main starter took a whopping 18 days!
 I thought it would never rise, but it did with some crucial troubleshooting steps and days of research.

 **Feedings**